Medical Records

 • Full source under the AGPLv3 license

-• Every module and the complete API
+• All source modules and the documented API

 • Docker or Vercel deployment paths